 RIXC Residency Partners - Ventpils Radiotelescope.
 RIXC Publicity photo.
 Photo: Didzis Grodzs

-RIXC is announcing the open call for its new Residency Program for Baltic and Nordic artists who work on the edge of art, science and techno-ecologies, exploring the complex relations between the human, nature and digital technologies, and focusing on new concepts such as “naturecultures”, “sensing environments”, “living technologies”, “terrestrial coexistence”, “naturally / artificial intelligences”, which recently have beenre-examined at the heart of our society.
+The call is open for the second and third residencies of the new Residency Program for Baltic and Nordic artists who work on the edge of art, science and techno-ecologies, exploring the complex relations between the human, nature and digital technologies, and focusing on new concepts such as “naturecultures”, “sensing environments”, “living technologies”, “terrestrial coexistence”, “naturally / artificial intelligences”, which recently have beenre-examined at the heart of our society.

 Three Art, Science and Techno-Ecologies residencies, two-month each, for Baltic and Nordic artists will take place at RIXC in Riga, Latvia, during the time period from February 1, 2023 until March 31, 2024, supported by NCP (Nordic Culture Point).
 The three fully-funded Baltic-Nordic Artist Residencies will also include a trip and short-stay visits to RIXC Fields residency (in rural area) and their partner location – at the Irbene Radiotelescope.

 The Deadline for the Second and Third Residency – January 15, 2023 & October 15, 2023

 Each residency will take place for two months:

 May 1 - June 30, 2023

 Call closed.
 Selected residency artist Juan Duarte (Finland).

 March 1 - April 30, 2023 / OR October 1 - November 30, 2023